assebc/uminho-lei/README.md

 # uminho-lei
-All the curricular unitys that I had in my university journey!
+All the curricular unities that I had in my university journey!